5-Ingredient Flaky Cheddar Biscuits ready in just 15 minutes. The flakiest, butteriest, cheddar biscuits you’ll ever eat!

 3. Flatten the dough out to 1/2-inch thickness on a floured surface.
 Fold in half and then in half again and flatten back out to 1/2-inch thickness.
 Repeat the folding process at least three times to help create all those flaky layers when the biscuits are baked.

-4. Cut dough into rounds with a 2-1/2 inch round dough cutter.
+4. Cut dough into rounds with a round dough cutter that’s about 2.5 inches in diameter.
 Place biscuits about an inch apart in the buttered baking pan/sheet.
 Gather, press out and cut any remaining dough until all the dough has been formed into biscuits.
 You should have about 12 biscuits total.

 5. Melt remaining 4 tablespoons butter.
 Brush each biscuit with the melted butter.